Pradipwasre/Face-Recognition-Web-App_in_Flask---Deploy/README.md

 Computer Vision Benefits:
 * Understand faces just by one click, also shows the expressions whay they have.
-* This model with few features tunning can be used in other domains like in Medical, Cafe, and in the SuperMarket.
+* This model with few features tunning can be used in other areas like in Medical, Cafe, and in the SuperMarkets.